 The dimensions below are what we use for website image optimization.

 Horizontals: 2500px on the long side at 72 DPI.

 Verticals: 1000 to 1500px on the long side at 72 DPI.

 In Photoshop we typically save at quality level 6-8, and in Lightroom anywhere from 60-70% depending on how the image looks.

-Well, that’s totally fine!
 72 DPI is standard for web images, and 300 DPI Is standard for printing.
-The actual file size of the image won’t change no matter which option you choose.
-The difference is that if someone were to grab an image from your website, a 300 DPI image can be printed at pretty large sizes vs a 72DPI image.
-So we recommend saving at 72.
+The actual file size of the image won’t change no matter which option you choose and the quality difference on a screen can’t be seen.

-Did you know if you remove all the metadata (EXIF data) from your photo you actually save a ton on the file size?
+Did you know if you remove all the metadata (EXIF data) from your photo you actually save on the file size?
 You’re probably saying, no way on this one because the metadata keeps your copyright information embedded in the photo!
 In Adobe Lightroom when exporting images you can actually choose to only embed the copyright information and strip all the remaining info.
 This actually reduces the file size by a good chunk depending on how much data your camera is adding to your images!

 Before using ShortPixel, usually, we would optimize with one of the options above, and Shortpixel would do it again when we upload through the site.
 Doing both of these methods gave us the best results when speed testing our sites.

 We use a combination of everything we listed here to get the best sizes, so why the overkill?
 Because it’s been proven that even just a single second (yes a second) can mean the difference in 2-10% or higher sales on your website.

 There you have it, we’ve just shared our exact process for optimizing images for websites.
-Results vary depending on the image and website, but absolutely doing any of these methods should help you in some way if you’ve been adding full resolution images to your website.
+Results vary depending on the image and website, but absolutely doing any of these methods should help you in some way if you’ve been adding full-resolution images to your website.